MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-27-Miscellaneous-Wireless-Communications-Services/subpart-B-Applications-Licenses/section-27.14.md

 (v) Any other factors associated with the level of service to the public.

 [62 FR 9658, Mar.
-3, 1997]Editorial Note:For Federal Register citations affecting § 27.14, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.fdsys.gov.*
+3, 1997]Editorial Note:For Federal Register citations affecting § 27.14, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.fdsys.gov.*Effective Date Note:At 82 FR 41548, Sept.
+1, 2017, § 27.14 was amended by removing paragraphs (e), (q)(7), (r)(6), (s)(6), and (t)(6).
+These amendments will not be effective until approval has been given by the Office of Management and Budget.